NHLBI Exome Sequencing Project (ESP)

 Data Usage

-We request that any use of data obtained from the NHLBI ESP Exome Variant Server be cited in publications.
+We request that any use of data obtained from the NHLBI GO ESP Exome Variant Server be cited in publications.

 Citation

-Exome Variant Server, NHLBI Exome Sequencing Project (ESP), Seattle, WA (URL: http://evs.gs.washington.edu/EVS/) [date (month, yr) accessed].
+Exome Variant Server, NHLBI GO Exome Sequencing Project (ESP), Seattle, WA (URL: http://evs.gs.washington.edu/EVS/) [date (month, yr) accessed].

 Acknowledgment for Publication